alantech/alanlang-docs/docs/blog/posts/prototype_was_right.md

   .filter((report) => report !== null);
 ```

-This is a non-trivial example, so the solution is also non-trivial, but the flow of the code is for the most part very linear, you can read from left-to-right, top-to-bottom and not really need to backtrack.
-The two exceptions are the double-for loop mutating the `groups` array, though that's a small backtracking you probably won't even notice, and then in the main `reduce` method call due to Javascript's unfortunate decision to put the initial value argument as the second argument instead of the first when it is used as a two-argument function.
-To be *sure* the main callback body passed to the `reduce` works, you'd need to read the initial value near the end of the example, which introduces a bit of non-linearity, *but* it's within a singular method call.
+Much of what was said before still applies here.
+The ES3 example relies heavily on mutating state variables and manually-managed iterators, while the Prototype example is mostly functional (variables are set only once) except where we had to emulate `reduce` by creating a mutable `stats` variable that the `each` callback function would mutate during iteration.

+The Modern example has only *one* variable assignment for the final `report` array that is generated, while Prototype has 3 and ES3 has 6.
+This does not mean that there is only one variable name involved in the Modern approach, just that they are generally arguments provided to the callback functions and treated as immutable variables in the code.
+This reduces the chances of a mutation causing issues that are difficult to track and the methods enforce a structural meaning to the arguments in the callback by the argument order that you can be sure is the same across any code in any codebase you see using that method, which aids comprehension of the code once you've learned the pattern.

+But the ES3 approach can skip the `filter` concept by just skipping over groups that have too few records, [so it's got that going for it, which is nice](https://www.youtube.com/watch?v=pBWcRqPesws).

+The biggest value gained from this method-based approach is the elimination of a class of errors around iteration, the next is enforcing patterns on your code that aide comprehension for others (and your future self).
+But there is one more value these methods provide: source code cause-and-effect linearity.

+## Source code what?

+[Source code linearity](https://arxiv.org/html/2404.02377v1), where the flow of execution is the same as the flow of reading the code (top-to-bottom, left-to-right), has been demonstrated to reduce the time needed to understand what the code is doing.

-The linearity of the logic is helped by method chaining. `variable.method1(arg1).method2(arg2).method3(arg3, arg4).method4(arg5)` is *significantly* easier to read than the purely functional variant `method4(method3(method2(method1(variable, arg1), arg2), arg3, arg4), arg5)`.
+Achieving linearity of the logic is helped by method chaining. `variable.method1(arg1).method2(arg2).method3(arg3, arg4).method4(arg5)` is *significantly* easier to read than the purely functional variant `method4(method3(method2(method1(variable, arg1), arg2), arg3, arg4), arg5)`.
 The first thing to be executed is roughly in the middle of the purely functional style, and later execution straddles, with part of the definition earlier and part of it later.

 We work around this problem with formatting rules, rewriting the second as something like: